Files are missing from Yandex.Disk

 - Files were deleted from the “Yandex.Disk” folder on your computer

 When you delete a file from the Yandex.Disk folder on your computer, it is automatically moved to the Trash on the Yandex.Disk server.
-To make files accessible only from the browser so that they don't take up space on your computer, set up custom syncing (see instructions for Windows and Mac OS X) or install Experimental Yandex.Disk 2.0.
+If you want your files to be available only through the browser and you don't want them taking up space on your computer, set up custom syncing (see the instructions for Windows and macOS).

 - Files were deleted from the mobile app